Hydro says Qatalum may opt for direct shipments to unblock exports

-OSLO, June 6 (Reuters) - Qatari aluminium firm Qatalum may start direct shipments of metals from its plant to unblock exports halted by a regional diplomatic row, a spokesman for Norway's Norsk Hydro said.
+OSLO (Reuters) - Qatari aluminum firm Qatalum may start direct shipments of metals from its plant to unblock exports halted by a regional diplomatic row, a spokesman for Norway's Norsk Hydro said.

 The UAE port was no longer available after Saudi Arabia, Egypt, UAE and other broke off relations with Qatar on Monday.